Why reading with preschoolers is important

 And reading is also a great time for you to bond with your child and share time together.

 You can start reading to your child as early as you like – the earlier the better.
-Our articles on reading and storytelling with children and developing literacy have more information to get you and your child started.
+Our article on reading and storytelling with children has more information to get you and your child started.

 Looking at the book

-Before you start, ask your child some questions about the book:
+Before you start, briefly ask your child some questions about the book:

 - What do you think this story is about?